🍽 RiskyEats

 Recency Bucket

-recency_bucket separates last_90_days closure evidence from historical backlog. last_90_days means the closure signal is recent enough for current editorial framing; historical means the card is retained as an older regulatory or places-data closure record.
+recency_bucket separates last_90_days closure evidence from historical backlog. last_90_days means the closure evidence is recent enough for current editorial framing; historical means the card is retained as an older regulatory or places-data closure record.

 Requires Revalidation